ted-xie/REAPR/README.txt

 =====
 The only setup necessary is to run the source_me.sh script in the root directory of this project.
-This script will set up the REAPR_HOME environment variable that the compilation scripts depend upon.
+This script will set up the REAPR_HOME environment variable that the compilation scripts depend upon and also generate a python virtual environment with Jinja2 pre-installed.

 $ source source_me.sh